realdanielbyrne/BeersCaseStudy/report.md

 </table>

 #### Summary ABV variable
 The alcohol content of the beers in the study ranged from ~.001% to 12% with the median and mean landing around 6%.
-However, the majority of the outliers as evidenced by the ABV boxplot shows a tendency towards the higher and of the range from 10-12%.
+However, most of the outliers as evidenced by the ABV boxplot shows a tendency towards the higher and of the range from 10-12%.

 ![](_imgs/report-unnamed-chunk-2-1.png)<!-- -->![](_imgs/report-unnamed-chunk-2-2.png)<!-- --><table class="table table-striped table-condensed" style="font-size: 12px; width: auto !important; ">
 <caption style="font-size: initial !important;">ABV Statistics</caption>